 Building a garden each year doesn’t have to be cumbersome.
 You don’t have to till the ground, build raised beds, or even plant in containers.
 HOW?
-Straw bale gardening!
+Straw bale gardens are where it’s at!

 Straw bale gardening is a great way to grow a lot of plants in a small area, and it is perfect for those who are unable to dig the yard, but have some space for the bales.
 Straw bale gardening can be weed free.
 It also will require very little bending over to harvest.
 This makes it easier on the back and knees.